Fire Breaks

 Creation Of FBMZ For Asset Protection

 Understanding an effective fire buffer zone does not require the removal of all vegetation.
-Rather, vegetation must be designed and maintained in a way that limits the opportunity for vertical and horizontal fire spread in the vicinity of surrounding buildings or assets to be protected.
-Retaining some established trees can even be beneficial in terms of protecting the building or assets from wind and ember attack.
+Instead, vegetation should be designed and maintained to limit vertical and horizontal fire spread around buildings or assets.
+Incorporating well-planned fire breaks within the buffer zone can further reduce the risk of fire reaching critical areas, while retaining some established trees can help protect structures from wind and ember attack.